hexeguitar/TGX4/readme.md

 ## Hardware
 In the simplest form, this project can run on a Teensy 4.0 or T.4 and the audio adapter board.
 Adding PSRAM to the Teensy4.1 opens up the full set of features.
-Lack of PSRAM resutlts in:
+Lack of PSRAM results in:
 - ReverbSC disabled,
 - Delay has a shorter time range.